ceramicnetwork/.github/OVERVIEW.md

 | *Network* | **P2P** | P2P | P2P | Federated | N/A | P2P | Federated | P2P |

-## The Ceramic Network
+## Ceramic Nodes
-The Ceramic Network is a peer-to-peer infrastructure that is used to manage documents.
-Unlike blockchains and other global state machines, there is no global state on Ceramic.
-Since there is a massive amount of content in the world, this design would be too heavy to run in resource-constrained environments such as the browser or on mobile devices.
-Instead Ceramic opts for localized doc-state.
 Anyone can run a node to manage their own set of documents, or the documents of many users.

+### Network Design
+#### Content Discoverability

 ### Node Functions
 Ceramic nodes run the Ceramic protocol and are responsible for managing documents, orchestrating backups and anchoring, gossiping updates, and responding to queries for a given set of documents which it cares about.